Techzune/PiMon/README.md

 You may need C++ Build Tools to install all packages.

+If you want an explanation or description of the code, reference the [Code Explained doc](/CodeExplained.md).

 ## Usage
-PiMon runs on a Waitress server.
+PiMon runs on a Python Waitress server.
+The webpage's address is `192.168.1.1`

 Run the app anywhere with:
 ```